 Dr. Katherine Mattera grew up in Ipswich Massachusetts.
 She graduated from Wheaton College with a BA in biology in 2006.
 During her time at Wheaton, she worked on a research project with diamondback terrapin turtles on Cape Cod.
 Her love for working with animals continued after her undergraduate studies when she started working as a veterinary technician at a small animal practice in Woburn Massachusetts and later at a shelter in Ithaca New York.

-During her free time, Dr. Mattera enjoys kayaking, hiking, knitting, cooking and spending time with her husband Trevor and the newest additional to the family Ryan Trevor Mattera.
-She has one dog, Autumn who is a rescue from St. Kitts, and a cat named Jack from Oklahoma.
+During her free time, Dr. Mattera enjoys kayaking, hiking, knitting, cooking and spending time with her husband Trevor, son Ryan and cat Jack.

 Dr. Mattera joined the Plaistow-Kingston Animal Medical team in May 2016.

 Carissa Smullen, DVM

 Dr. Smullen grew up in the small town of Sandown and received her undergraduate degree from the University of New Hampshire in Durham.
 She graduated from the University of Glasgow in Scotland with her BVMS degree (the UK’s equivalent of a DVM) in June of 2010.
 She has been working as a small animal practitioner for the past 7 years.
 After working at an integrative practice about four years ago, she developed an interest in alternative therapies and received her acupuncture certification at the Chi Institute in Florida in 2014.
 She also became certified in food therapy last year.

 She enjoys all aspects of veterinary medicine, but shows particular interest in alternative medicine, acupuncture, soft tissue surgery, neurology, and further developing her ultrasound skills.
 She is looking forward to working with the staff here and meeting the clients and patients.